New York (state): Government

+Revived in the early 2000s, Abolition Commemoration Day, also known as the Fifth of July, is a historic celebration commemorating the abolishment of slavery in New York.
+In July 2020, the New York State Assembly passed legislation officially recognizing Abolition Commemoration Day and Juneteenth in New York.
+Abolition Commemoration Day is observed on the second Monday in July and Juneteenth on June 19.

 Capital punishment

 Capital punishment was reintroduced in 1995 under the Pataki administration, but the statute was declared unconstitutional in 2004, when the New York Court of Appeals ruled in People v.
 LaValle that it violated the state constitution.
 The remaining death sentence was commuted by the court to life imprisonment in 2007, in People v.
 John Taylor, and the death row was disestablished in 2008, under executive order from Governor David Paterson.
 No execution has taken place in New York since 1963.
 Legislative efforts to amend the statute have failed, and death sentences are no longer sought at the state level, though certain crimes that fall under the jurisdiction of the federal government are subject to the federal death penalty.

 Federal representation

 New York is represented by Chuck Schumer and Kirsten Gillibrand in the United States Senate.
 There are twenty-six congressional districts, the nation's fourth highest number of congressional districts, behind California's 52, Texas's 38, and Florida's 28.
-As of 2023, fifteen districts are represented by members of the Democratic Party, while eleven are represented by Republicans.
+As of 2024, fifteen districts are represented by members of the Democratic Party, while ten are represented by Republicans.
 Representation was reduced from 27 in 2023 due to the state's slower overall population growth relative to the overall national population growth.
 New York has 28 electoral votes in national presidential elections, a drop from its peak of 47 votes from 1933 to 1953.

 The state has a strong imbalance of payments with the federal government.
-According to the Office of the New York State Comptroller, the State of New York received 91 cents in services for every $1 it sent in taxes to the U.S. federal government in the 2013 fiscal year; New York ranked in 46th place in the federal balance of payments to the state on a per capita basis.
+According to the New York State Comptroller, the State of New York received 91 cents in services for every $1 it sent in taxes to the U.S. federal government in the 2013 fiscal year; New York ranked in 46th place in the federal balance of payments to the state on a per capita basis.